Menopause and Weight Gain: What You Need to Know

 Resistance training not only builds muscle, but in one study, menopausal women who followed a 12-week program of walking, stretching, and strengthening exercises reported better vitality and mental health than their non-exercising peers.

 “Cardiovascular training is still important,” Singer says.
-“But, for transitioning through menopause, strength training comes at number one.”
+“But, for transitioning through menopause, strength training comes in at number one.”

 4. Drink more water